1. How to achieve consistent and accurate technique

 The schedule can then be adjusted after each practice session for the next day.
 Practicing can also regularly include memorization and improvisation.

-Practicing is about figuring out how each of us learns the best, and what each of us needs to work on the most.
+Practicing is about ourselves figuring out how each of us learns the best, and what we need to work on the most.
 Adjust the pacing and style of the practice to see what gets the best results.
 Take breaks about every hour to rest your hands and mind.
 Practice enough to learn the music that is needed to be learned, and to build the endurance necessary for performance.
 For most oboists, that will be around 2–3 hours a day.